ntzwilly/New-York-Times-/README.md

  5. Float elements
  6. Use flexbox

- All we learnt have been  implemented in this Collaborative Project.
+ All we learnt above have been implemented in this Collaborative Project.

  # Project Details: this project can be divided into 3 sections;
 - Head: The head contains the link to css, meta name & charset and title of the page.